 More easy pie recipes

-If you’ve tried this healthy-ish feel good Cranberry Apple Mini Pies recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
-I would love to hear about your experience making it.
-And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!
+If you try this healthy-ish feel good Cranberry Apple Mini Pies recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
+It helps others who are thinking of making the recipe.
+We would love to hear about your experience making it.
+And if you snapped some shots, share it on Instagram so we can repost on Stories!

 Cranberry Apple Mini Pies

 - Preheat oven to 350°F. Remove pie crust from package and allow to sit at room temperature while preparing the pie filling.

 - In a medium bowl, combine the apples, cranberries, pecans, sugar, cornstarch, orange zest and cinnamon until well combined.

 - Use a 4″ round cookie cutter to cut out 24 round pieces of pie crust.
 You will need to re-roll the scraps.

 - Place the cut out dough into two muffin tins, using your fingers to form the dough into cups.